en_USEnglish

 Targeting and personalizing content

 By using segmentation, you can target your site's content to meet the specific interests of each audience.
-Personalization helps improve the user experience and increase engagement.
+Personalization helps improve user experience and increase engagement.

 Reports and dashboards